Solar in Berwick, ME: 2026 Cost, Savings & Payback

 Does Berwick have net metering?

-Is solar worth it in Berwick, ME?
+Is solar worth it in Berwick, ME in 2026?